 Completion of my purchase has taken place for my property in Laleham.
 Conveyancing was satisfactory but I would like to complain about the lender.
 How does one go about formally complaining?

 Almost all banks and building societies have complaints procedures.
 Your first point of contact should be one of the lender’s branches or the Customer Services Department at head office.
 Ordinarily complaints to a lender are resolved effectively and efficiently.
 However if you are not satisfied that the matter is not resolved you can write to Financial Ombudsman Service, South Quay Plaza, 183 Marsh Wall, London E14 9SR with full details of your complaint.

 three months have gone by since my purchase conveyancing in Laleham took place.
 I have checked the Land Registry site which shows that I paid £150,000 when infact I paid £160,000.
 Why the discrepancy?

 The price paid figure is taken from the application to register the purchase.
-It is the figure included in the Transfer (the legal deed which transfers the residence from one person to the other) and referred to as the 'consideration' or purchase price.
+It is the figure included in the Transfer (the legal deed which transfers the property from one person to the other) and referred to as the 'consideration' or purchase price.
 You can report an error in the price paid figure using the LR online form.
 In most cases errors result from typos so at first glance the figure.
 Do report it so they can double check and advise.

-An example of a Lease Extension matter before the tribunal for a Laleham property is 147 Redford Close in June 2012.
+An example of a Lease Extension case for a Laleham flat is 147 Redford Close in June 2012.
 The Tribunal determined the lease extension premium to be at £4,200 This case was in relation to 1 flat.
-The number of years remaining on the existing lease(s) was 82.93 years.
+The remaining number of years on the lease was 82.93 years.